matthewcpaul/mcp/_work/bubble-pop.md

 <div class="c-wrap__project" markdown=1>

 ## Where design and engineering intersect
-The contribution model to the Pop design system was a distributed collaboration between a few designers and a couple engineers on each team that I oversaw and directly contributed to every piece.
+The contribution model to the Pop design system was a distributed collaboration between a few designers and a couple engineers on each team that I oversaw and directly contributed to every piece of.
 My favorite thing about design systems is the inherent way they foster deep collaboration between designers and engineers to bring resilience and speed to the product development process.

 </div>